deepgram/web-next/content/blog/posts/is-your-infrastructure-supporting-you-or-weighing-you-down/index.md

 ### When infrastructure technology can't grow with you

 Increasingly, our modern economy depends on technologies like GPS, mobile computing, and wireless communications.
 Consumers and industries alike demand fast, flexible and adaptable communications networks.
 Vast, yet often overlooked sectors of our modern society such as banking, securities, shipping, depend on high-capacity, high-speed, highly reliable networks.
-Copper just can't keep up -it's weighing us down (literally and metaphorically speaking!)
+Copper just can't keep up—it's weighing us down (literally and metaphorically speaking!)

 ![Alt](https://res.cloudinary.com/deepgram/image/upload/v1661976390/blog/is-your-infrastructure-supporting-you-or-weighing-you-down/FIBER-OPTICS-CABLES.png)

-_In the 1970's and 80's fiber optics where on the very cutting edge of communications technology and a prominent feature in [futuristic-looking photography](https://picryl.com/media/fiber-optics-cables-f10105).
+*In the 1970's and 80's fiber optics where on the very cutting edge of communications technology and a prominent feature in [futuristic-looking photography](https://picryl.com/media/fiber-optics-cables-f10105).
 1988 is the year that the first fiber optic transatlantic cable was lain.
-Today [all of our undersea cables](https://www.submarinecablemap.com/) are made of glass, as are the links between most cell towers._
+Today [all of our undersea cables](https://www.submarinecablemap.com/) are made of glass, as are the links between most cell towers.*

 #### POTS is an evolutionary dead-end.
 There are physical limits to how much information can be transmitted over existing copper wire networks.